-Most commonly soundbars are found below a television, either mounted on the wall or on the entertainment system.
+Most commonly soundbars are found below a television, either mounted on the wall (like what can be done to a TV - our guide) or on the entertainment system.
 What happens, however, when your setup would look better with a soundbar above the television?
 Does mounting it above harm the audio quality, especially with a high-quality soundbar with surround sound features?
 I did some deep research to figure out exactly how much the mounting location of a soundbar matters.

 Can you mount a soundbar above the TV?
 In some situations, it can be a better option for audio quality.
 The most important factor in mounting a soundbar is that it is as close to ear level as possible, whether that is above or below the television.